ad1tyaaa/100days/round-1.md

 ## day 52 : 14 January 2023

 I have completed the next lecture today.
 I didn't study a lot today (atleast not till now), but as I have finished today's task, i'm updating the repo.
 I did LeetCode - 177 (Phone Keypad Recursion Problem).
 I think I'm going to study other things now, after I update the repo.
 Also, once again I'm updating a bit late.
 It's almost 10'o' clock.
 But, I had finished studying in the afternoon itself.
 I didn't update the repo because I thought I'll revise the lecture once more before updating.
 And, well I done with that now.
 So, yeah that's it for today.
 Now, I'll continue with next lecture tomorrow.
 It's again a problem solving session.

+## day 53 : 15 January 2023

+I have done it again 😢.
+I didn't update the repo on time.
+It's 1'o'clock, the next day.
+I totally forgot about updating the repo.
+I did finish studying very early only, but thought I'll revise again in the evening and then update the repo.
+And, after I revised I forgot about it.
+I won't do it again. 😢😢